logbookwp/pubsub/README.md

-# Web app for sitestatus
+# pubsub

+Fires the pubsub to run checkstats by cron on app engine.